MasteryEducation/CPAExamsMastery.com/content/reg/3/9/1/index.md

 • Pay attention to the differences in enforcement remedies for secured and unsecured creditors, and how a judgment creditor can collect through garnishment or liens.

 -------------------------------------------------------------------------------
-## Quiz on Debtor, Creditor, and Guarantor Liabilities
+## Quiz: Debtor, Creditor, and Guarantor Liabilities

 {{< quizdown >}}